-After receiving the readmission decision, if a student desires further appeal, the student can contact the Director of Undergraduate Nursing Program via email within 3 days of the readmission committee decision.
+After receiving the readmission decision, if a student desires further appeal, the student can contact the Director of the Undergraduate Nursing Program via email within 5 days of the readmission committee decision.
 The Director of the Undergraduate Nursing Program will respond with a decision via email.
-If the student desires further appeal, the student may contact the Senior Director of the College of Health Sciences via email within 3 days of receiving the decision from the Director of Undergraduate Nursing Program.
-Any information to be considered in the appeal will be submitted by the student to the Senior Director for the College of Health Sciences via email or the Senior Director may choose to meet with the student to inform the student of the decision.
-If the student wishes to appeal further, the student will contact the Dean of Teaching and Learning within 3 days of receiving the decision from the Sciences.
-This is the final step in the appeal process.
+If the student desires further appeal, the student may contact the Senior Director of the College of Health Sciences via email within 5 days of receiving the decision from the Director of the Undergraduate Nursing Program.
+Any information to be considered in the appeal will be submitted by the student to the Senior Director of the College of Health Sciences via email.
+A decision regarding the appeal will be sent to the student via email or the Senior Director may choose to meet with the student to inform the student of the decision.
+If the student wishes to appeal further, the student will contact the Dean of Teaching and Learning within 5 days of receiving the decision from the Sciences.
+If necessary, the student may appeal to the Provost.
+It will then be his/her responsibility to determine if grounds do exist for an academic appeal.
+Should such grounds be determined to exist, an Academic Appeals Committee will selected by the provost.